sparrow-cloud/manual_stag/Writerside/topics/Subscription-List.md

 3. Check the top of the subscription list to see how many times you can run the analyses.

-> **Tip**: For file type analysis, the number of analyses available for both source code and open source analysis will be reduced because the Sparrow Cloud performs both analyses at the same time.
+> **Tip**: For file type analysis, the number of analyses available for both code and open source analysis will be reduced because the Sparrow Cloud performs both analyses at the same time.

 ### Purchase product